Zmeos/mnist-classifier/README.md

 # mnist-classifier
 Applies a simple neural network to classify handwritten digits.
 The mnist dataset needed to run this classifier is found [here](http://yann.lecun.com/exdb/mnist/).
-This very similar to the [Lasagne tutorial](http://lasagne.readthedocs.org/en/latest/user/tutorial.html), except that the network is simpler.
+The [Lasagne tutorial](http://lasagne.readthedocs.org/en/latest/user/tutorial.html) serve as a major inspiration.

 ## Features:
 - Loads the gzipped csv-files